European Court of Human Rights presidency will test Spano | DW | 17.05.2020

 The ECHR has faced instances of criticism in recent years, with comes countries accusing the court of handing down activist rulings that allegedly interfere with national sovereignty.

+In addition, senior British ministers, including current Foreign Secretary Dominic Raab, have often voiced concern that UK courts judgements' can be overturned by EU courts.
+In 2014 Raab authored an ammendement to an Immigration Bill that would have made it mandatory to deport any foreigner convicted of a crime, in violation of the European Convention of Human Rights, which the EHCR enforces.
+The bill was voted down.

-In European legal circles, Spano is known for coining the phrase "Age of Subsidiarity."
-Over the past decade, the ECHR has given more room to national courts to interpret human rights law — rather than becoming involved itself.
+Despite this criticism, over the past decade the ECHR has given more room to national courts to interpret human rights law — rather than becoming involved itself.
+Spano himself is known in European legal circles for coining the phrase "Age of Subsidiarity."

 Read more: Court says woman can't use dead son's sperm to have grandkids